Surfer’s ear is the common name for a condition caused by repeated exposure to cold water and wind.

 If your symptoms are mild, you may need to take a course of ear drops or antibiotics.
 Your GP will let you know.

-If your symptoms are severe, you may require surgery.
+If your symptoms are severe, you may need surgery.
 Follow your GP's advice.

 Preventing surfer’s ear

 The best way to reduce the risk of surfer’s ear is to wear earplugs when you’re in the water.
-It is a practical and cost-effective way to reduce the risk of surfer’s ear.
+It is a practical, cost-effective way to reduce the risk of surfer’s ear.

 Your local sports shop should be able to give you advice on ear plugs suitable for water sports.